-Also in February 2004, AMR issued \$324 million principal amount of 4.50 percent senior convertible notes due 2024 (the 4.50 Notes).
+amount of 4.50 percent senior convertible notes due 2024 (the 4.50 Notes).
 Each note is convertible into AMR common stock at a conversion rate of 45.3515 shares per \$1,000 principal amount of notes (which represents an equivalent conversion price of \$22.05 per share), subject to adjustment in certain instances.
-The notes are convertible under certain circumstances, including if (i) the closing sale price of AMR's common stock reaches a certain level for a specified period of time, (ii) the trading price of the notes as a percentage of the closing sale price of AMR's common stock falls below a certain level for a specified period of time, (iii) AMR calls the notes for redemption, or (iv) certain corporate transactions occur.
-Holders of the notes may require AMR to repurchase all or any portion of the notes on February 15, 2009, 2014 and 2019 at a purchase price equal to the principal amount of the notes being purchased plus accrued and unpaid interest to the date of purchase.
-AMR may pay the purchase price in cash, common stock or a combination of cash and common stock.
-After February 15, 2009, AMR may redeem all or any portion of the notes for cash at a price equal to the principal amount of the notes being redeemed plus accrued and unpaid interest as of the redemption date.
-These notes are guaranteed by American.
-In February 2004, AMR transferred \$315 million in proceeds from the 4.50 Notes to American.
-If the holders of the 4.50 Notes or AMR's 4.25 percent senior convertible notes due 2023 (the 4.25 Notes) require AMR to repurchase all or any portion of the notes on the repurchase dates, it is AMR's present intention to satisfy the requirement in cash.
+The notes are convertible under certain circumstances, including if (i) the closing sale price of the Company's common stock reaches a certain level for a specified period of time, (ii) the trading price of the notes as a percentage of the closing sale price of the Company's common stock falls below a certain level for a specified period of time, (iii) the Company calls the notes for redemption, or (iv) certain corporate transactions occur.
+Holders of the notes may require the Company to repurchase all or any portion of the notes on February 15, 2009, 2014 and 2019 at a purchase price equal to the principal amount of the notes being purchased plus accrued and unpaid interest to the date of purchase.
+The Company may pay purchase price in cash, common stock or a combination of cash common stock.
+After February 15, 2009, the Company may redeem a11 or any portion of the notes for cash at a price equal to principal amount of the notes being redeemed plus accrued unpaid interest as of the redemption date.
+These notes guaranteed by American.
+If the holders of the 4.50 Notes or 4.25 percent senior convertible notes due 2023 (the 4.25 Notes) require the Company to repurchase all or any portion of the notes on the repurchase dates, it is the Company's present intention to satisfy the requirement in cash.